This feature is included from the Pro Plan and up.

 Vacation: the employees with approved vacation should enjoy their time off work, so no open shifts will be assigned to them for that period by this feature.

-Working time rules & Contract rules: to make sure that you, as well as your employees, respect the terms you agreed upon, assigning shifts automatically takes those into account those rules.
-The result is guaranteed to follow the rules and meet the requirements for the schedule.
+Working time rules & Contract rules: to make sure that you, as well as your employees, respect the terms you agreed upon, assigning shifts automatically takes those into account.
 If you don't use either one of those rule types, the system will simply try to assign the hours equally.
 When the situation requires it, you can always make manual changes to your schedule.

 Priority - custom field: if you need to make sure that some of your employees get assigned shifts before others, for a particular reason, you can do so with the custom priority field.
 At this point, it offers 3 levels of division: “Low”, “Medium”, “High”.
 This makes it very likely for "High" priority employees to be assigned first, but please keep in mind that it depends on the other listed factors as well.